avdnowhere/backend/README.md

 ## STEP BY STEP

-**1. After Clone or Download the repository, open the project on Ms. Visual Studio:**
+**1. After Clone or Download the repository, open the project on Microsoft Visual Studio:**

 Click on **Build** menu > click **Clean Solution**.